apache/incubator-seata-k8s/docs/developerGuide.md

 make manifests
 ```

-This will update the `config/crd/bases/operator.seata.apache.org_seataservers.yaml` file
+This will update the `config/crd/bases/v1/seataservers_crd.yaml` file with the v1 API version and support for both v1 and v1alpha1 versions.

 **3. Verify the CRD**